urinieto/msaf/README.md

 ####Evaluating Collection####

+When running a collection, the evaluation is automatically computed once the estimations are produced.
-Once you have run the desired algorithm on a specified collection, the next thing you might probably want to do is to evaluate its results.
+However, you might want to evaluate a set of previously estimated results.
-To do so, use the `eval.py` script, just like this (following the example above):
+To do so, simply add the flag `-e`.

-    ./eval.py my_collection -f hpcp -bid foote
+    ./run_msaf.py ../datasets/Sargon -f mfcc -bid foote

 The output contains the following evaluation metrics: